CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/dp900-01-cosmos-lab.md

 # Lab 01: Explore Azure Cosmos DB

-## Lab scenario
+## Lab Scenario
-In this lab, you'll provision an Azure Cosmos DB database in your Azure subscription, and explore the various ways you can use it to store non-relational data.
+In this lab, you'll provision an Azure Cosmos DB database in your Azure subscription that uses the core (SQL) API, and explore the various ways you can use it to store non-relational data.

-## Lab objectives
+## Lab Objectives

 In this lab, you will perform the following tasks: